Consuelito/deustch-lernen/README.md

 # deustch-lernen

-is to learn german and get prepared to your next job opportinity and any business presentation
+to learn german and get prepared to your next job opportinity and any business presentation